 1- Take advantage of teachable money moments.
 These can happen at any time.
 Look at ads and talk about small and large buying decisions.
 Compare prices and quality at stores, on line and in publications.
 You can even make it a game at the store by having a competition to find the best price of a certain item.

 2- Teach finances according to your child’s age.
 Age 3-5: Create money jars and teach them about saving and spending.
 Have them set a goal to save towards something, but not too high, it needs to be attainable so they can see the reward of saving for something they really want.
 Help them count their money when it’s being added to so they can see their progress.
 Age 6-10: Give your child a little money while grocery shopping and let them make comparisons on brands and/or generic products.
 Talk about decisions, buying things on sale, and comparison shopping.
 Age 11-13: Start talking about compound interest and have them do a few calculations for better knowledge.
 Have them save for something a little more expensive, instead of spending their money on a lot of smaller items.
 Age 14-18: Talk about college education and how much it will cost.
 Start earning more money through a part-time job or odd jobs such as lawn care or babysitting.
-Teach them about credit cards and how to limit their use or not using them at all.
+Teach them about credit cards and how to limit their use and use them wisely.

 3- Teach the differences between needs and wants.
 Help them understand they don’t have to purchase everything they want just because they have to money to do so.